Ultimate Guide To Hiking The Narrows in Zion National Park

 Waterproof gear for hiking

-I wore the wetsuit bottoms and paddle shoes that I usually wear for stand-up paddleboarding, and I was very comfortable.
-These are the exact pants I wore, and these are Amazon’s best-selling wetsuit pants.
+I wore my wetsuit bottoms and paddle shoes that I usually wear for stand-up paddleboarding, and I was very comfortable.
+The exact pants I wore are no longer available, but these are Amazon’s best-selling wetsuit pants.
 Many people wore shorts, but I overheard several people complain that the water was chilly.
 At the same time though, I am sure it was also refreshing given the air temperature.

 Some families got to the trailhead only to realize that they were not equipped for the hike!!
 Make sure you get there prepared!